 In 2008, Clemson was one of dozens of college football teams aspiring to great things.
 That year, Dabo Swinney became head coach and it wasn't long before the Tigers made good on their ambitions, becoming regulars at the College Football Playoff National Championship.
+The Tigers claimed championships in 2018 and 2016 in the Dabo era, giving them three championships, with their first dating back to 1981.

 Long before, though, the small college town in the South Carolina Upstate had garnered a reputation for great fans and great football fun.
 And that hasn't changed.
 Whether you're hoping for a coveted seat in the fabled "Death Valley" or simply seeking a fall weekend in the foothills of the Great Smokey Mountains, Clemson is the place to go.